MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -IsExcludedFromProvisioning
-!!!
-Exchange Server 2010

-The IsExcludedFromProvisioning parameter specifies that the Mailbox server isn't considered by the OAB provisioning load balancer.
-If the IsExcludedFromProvisioning parameter is set to $true, the server won't be used for provisioning a new OAB or for moving existing OABs.

-!!!
-Exchange Server 2013

-The IsExcludedFromProvisioning parameter specifies that the Mailbox server isn't considered by the OAB provisioning load balancer.
-Valid input for this parameter is $true or $false.
-The default value is $false.

-If you specify $true, the server won't be used for provisioning a new OAB or for moving existing OABs.

-!!!
-Exchange Server 2016

 The IsExcludedFromProvisioning parameter specifies that the Mailbox server isn't considered by the OAB provisioning load balancer.
 Valid input for this parameter is $true or $false.
 The default value is $false.

 If you specify$true, the server won't be used for provisioning a new OAB or for moving existing OABs.

 ```yaml
 Type: $true | $false